 - Communicate with your Mentor

-- Ensuring both parties sign and receive a copy of the Mentoring Agreement.
+- Ensure both parties sign and receive a copy of the Mentoring Agreement.
 A copy should also be sent to: ITP Mentoring Team, PO Box 10-044, Wellington

 - Be a member of ITP (Associate or above)